albanhasa/php-docker-compose/README.md

 This is just a starting point.
 Use this project a template for starting or moving your project to docker.

-# Known Issues with Wwindws 10 and WSL
+# Known Issues with Windows 10 and WSL

 https://github.com/docker/compose/issues/7899
 exiting and restarting the shell seems to "fix".

+Sometimes you will just need to purge all the images `docker system prune -a` and restart Docker.